 Here are a couple of resources you might use to put together a brief but cohesive abstract section for your proposal:

-- How to Write an Abstract by Philip Koopman at Carnegie Mellon University (a formal article for those writing academic papers, but a good place to start)
+- How to Write an Abstract by Philip Koopman at Carnegie Mellon University

 - An article on abstracts prepared for Terminus, a past event from Narrate Conferences